eXascaleInfolab/pytrec_eval/README.md

 pytrec_eval can also creates plots:

-* The function `plotEvaluation` plots an histogram highlighting the performance of a run for each topic.
+* The function `plotDifferenceFromAvg` plots an histogram highlighting the performance of a run for each topic.
 It is possible to save the plot into a file by using the optional parameter `outputFile`.

-`pytrec_eval.plotEvaluation(trecRun, qrels, pytrec_eval.ndcg, outputFile='./ndcg.pdf', showPlot=True)`
+`pytrec_eval.plotDifferenceFromAvg(trecRun, qrels, pytrec_eval.ndcg, outputFile='./ndcg.pdf', showPlot=True)`

 * The function `plotRecallPrecision` plots the recall/precision curve of a given run.